CiscoSecurity/tr-05-serverless-farsight-dnsdb/README.md

  Has the upper bound of `1000` to avoid getting overwhelmed with too much data, so any greater values are still acceptable but also limited at the same time.

+- `AGGREGATE` - the flag used to switch `single sighting mode` on/off.
+ Applicable to: `Sighting`.
+ Must be a boolean (`True`, `False`).
+ Default value - `True`, used if the variable is not set or set variable is incorrect.
+ When set to `False` a sighting is created for each timestamped Domain -> IP resolutions data piece, otherwise a single sighting is created with Domain -> IP resolutions aggregated as observable relations.

 #### As a TR Relay Module:
 - Create: `relay add`.
 - Update: `relay edit`.